alessandroquirile/LeukemiaClassifierAPI/README.md

 4. **Test the API**:
    Use a tool like **Postman**, **curl**, or the built-in Swagger UI (`http://localhost:80/docs`) to interact with the API.
-You can use images provided.
+You can use images provided in the `dataset` folder.

    #### Example Request:
    **Endpoint**: `POST /classify`